Table of Contents Hide

 What Was the First Cell Phone?

-That’s a pretty interesting questions.
+That’s a pretty interesting question.
 On 3 April 1973, Martin Cooper, made the first mobile call from handheld device, making a call to Dr. Joel Engel of Bell Labs his rival.
 The prototype weighed 4.4 pounds and was 9x5x2 inches.
 Before the cell phone Prof. Albert Jahnke claimed to have developed a wireless phone in 1908.
 However, Jahnke and the company he was working for, Oakland Transcontinental Aerial Telephone and Power Company, were both accused for fraud and the prototype never made it to production.

 Is Mobile Phone Insurance Worth Having?